matrix-org/matrix-rust-sdk/contrib/key-forwarding-algorithm/README.md

-This models the room key sharing algorithm as a decision tree and provides tooling to render it as a PDF or PNG.
+This models the room key forwarding algorithm as a decision tree and provides tooling to render it as a PDF or PNG.

 # Usage